https://www.marshall.edu/honors

 Admission by Holistic Review

-Current students (continuing at Marshall from an earlier semester) and qualified transfer students (students who began their baccalaureate degree elsewhere before coming to Marshall) with at least a 3.5 college GPA (earned at Marshall for current students) in at least 12 completed credit hours, who will have no more than 30 earned credit-hours at the end of the Fall semester, may petition for admission by requesting to submit an application to the college.
-At the time of application, both current and transfer students may request a waiver of up to 6 hours of general Honors credits toward completion of the required Honors curriculum.
+Current students (continuing at Marshall from an earlier semester) and qualified transfer students (students who began their baccalaureate degree elsewhere before coming to Marshall) with at least a 3.5 college GPA (earned at Marshall for current students) in at least 12 completed credit hours, who will have no more than 30 earned credit-hours at the end of the Fall semester, may petition for admission by requesting to apply to the college.
+At the time of application, current and transfer students may request a waiver of up to 6 hours of General Honors credits toward completion of the required Honors curriculum.

 Spring Semester